Aubameyang's future, Saka's role and the burning questions Arsenal must answer as Premier League restarts | Goal.com

 Mikel Arteta’s side have a tricky run-in, with games against Manchester City, Liverpool, Tottenham and Leicester City to come, so they will be tested defensively against some of the Premier League’s best forwards.

-The Gunners have conceded 51 league goals in each other last two seasons and have shipped 36 in 28 games so far in the current campaign.
+The Gunners have conceded 51 league goals in each of the last two seasons and have shipped 36 in 28 games so far in the current campaign.

 Things have started to look up since Arteta took over, however.
 During Unai Emery’s 20 matches in charge in all competitions this season, Arsenal conceded 29 goals at an average of 1.45 per game.
 But in Arteta’s first 15, they let in 12 at a rate of just 0.8 per game.